The only way to minimize the annoyance of car repair is to choose a high-quality

 the makes of cars for which dealers are authorized to perform repairs under

-to repair Acura, Lexus, and Honda vehicles under new-car warranties had
+to repair Acura, Lexus, and Honda models under new-car warranties had the

-Dealers that perform warranty work for Dodge, Jeep, Chrysler, and Hyundai
+Dealers that perform warranty work for Lincoln, Ford, and BMW rated lowest.

-rated lowest.
-Whether these differences reflect the manufacturers quality
+Whether these differences reflect the manufacturers quality control of

-control of their dealer networks, ease of repairing different makes of
+their dealer networks, ease of repairing different makes of cars, or pure

-cars, or pure chance is hard to say.
-But the data suggest that, in this
+chance is hard to say.
+But the data suggest that, in this area, if you

-area, if you buy an Acura, Lexus, Honda, or a few other makes of cars,
+buy an Acura, Lexus, Honda, or a few other makes of cars, you will receive